 The plans were submitted to officials in Debre Markos (a semi-rural town in east-central Ethiopia) where the project was granted 25 acres of land to build schools and dormitories for girls orphaned mostly by HIV/AIDS and malaria.

-Marco oversees a staff of 16 volunteers in the United States whose skills and talents range from Grant Writing to Event planning plus a staff of 7 Ethiopians working on the project in Ethiopia.
-3 events per year are becoming the staple for income for the Ethiopian orphan girl project.
-Private sponsors along with fashion sample sales every other month have supplemented the income from events to allow the project to grow at a rapid pace.
-In 2013, Marco received the prestigious o?=o?=African Goodwill Ambassadoro?=o?= from the African Focus Foundation in Los Angeles, California.
+Marco oversees a staff of 8 volunteers in the United States whose skills and talents range from Grant Writing to Event planning plus a staff of 10 Ethiopians working on the project in Ethiopia.
+Events, private donations and charity art sales have become the staple for income for the Ethiopian orphan girl project.
+In 2013, Marco received the prestigious African Goodwill Ambassador from the African Focus Foundation in Los Angeles, California.

 ~Be the change you want to see~ (Ghandi)